Agape Love and Spirituality

 When I am feeling a spiritual connection to Source, a sense of agape love fills me: I want to give to others.
 I yearn to express this love.
 Maybe you have experienced this sense of abundance and desire to send love outward to the world, too.

 Yet maybe you worry about your financial and emotional resources and struggle to find the time and impetus to give to others.
-How much to give, and how much to invest in themselves, is not always easy to figure out.
-A conversation with Spirit might help you find the answers, and lead to abundance coming your way from an unexpected source.
+How much to give, and how much to invest in yourself, is not always easy to figure out.
+A conversation with Spirit might help you find the answers and lead to abundance coming your way from an unexpected source.
 Some might call this karma for doing good works.
 Perhaps it is simply how energy with the quality of love moves through the matrix of energy that underlies our world.
 I believe it is an expression of ayni or reciprocity.
-I believes Spirit works with us to help us experience agape love so that we let it move through us and outward to others.
+I believes Spirit works with us to help us experience agape love so that we will let it move through us and outward to others.

 I’ve seen people who experience very real scarcity who understandably can be very cautious about husbanding their financial resources.
 At times, they can feel burned out by the burdens of life.
 Yet often, these people are extremely generous when it comes to expressing love and compassion to others and helping them in practical ways.
 Some have little more to give than inspirational words or prayer on someone’s behalf.
 I believe all these spiritual practices of service have meaning and value not just for the person practicing them but for all of us.